Next best action? How about next best everything?

 AI testing is not just next best action – it’s next best everything.

 Nathaniel Rounds writes about AI and machine learning for nontechnical audiences.
-Before joining OfferFit, he spend 10 years designing and building SaaS products, with an emphasis on educational content and user research.
+Before joining OfferFit, he spent 10 years designing and building SaaS products, with an emphasis on educational content and user research.
 He holds a PhD in mathematics from Stony Brook University.

 Experimentation unleashed